RichSommers/quizlet-cli/README.md

  Will display limited help options and exit.

   <code> python3 Cards.py -n X </code>
-  Where X is the number of the line of the set from sets.txt.
+  Where X is the number of the line of the set from sets.txt starting from 1.
    <code> python3 Cards.py -s </code>
   Will run the flashcards but shuffled.